-Sky lanterns consist of a paper or fabric balloon that traps heated air produced by an open-flame device, usually a candle or wax fuel cell, that is connected to the balloon by a bamboo or wire frame.
+Sky lanterns consist of a paper or fabric balloon that traps heated air produced by an open-flame device, usually a candle or wax fuel cell, that is connected to the balloon by bamboo or wireframe.

 Sky lanterns are prohibited and should not be used under any circumstances.

 FFPC 1:10.10.9.3 The use of unmanned, free-floating sky lanterns and similar devices utilizing an open flame shall be prohibited.